-To safely use a generator to power your home, you need to install a generator transfer switch.
+To safely use a generator to power your home, you can install a generator transfer switch.
 This can be done by a licensed professional or someone who has experience with breaker panels.
-If you can replace a circuit breaker and wire circuits, you can probably install a generator transfer panel.
+We also have a generator transfer panel video and a post on how to pick a generator for home use.

-NOTE: Be sure so follow local codes and if you are the least bit hesitant, or you don’t not know your way around electricity, do not attempt this.
-Hire an electrician.
+NOTE: Be sure so follow local codes.
+We strongly suggest to hire an electrician.
 Use this information at your own risk.

 Why You Should Install A Generator Transfer Switch

 A manual generator transfer switch allows you to safely connect a generator to your circuit breaker panel.
 A transfer switch allow you to flip a few switches and manually disconnect your home breaker panel from the utility line power (the power coming into your house) and connect it to your generator.
 Hence the name, manual transfer switch.

 If you don't use a transfer switch, the power from the generator can feed back into the power line that serves your house.
 This is called Back-feed, and is incredibly dangerous for many reasons.
 The biggest being you can electrocute a line worker who may be working to restore your electric power.